The History of

-The Trustee Board, which consisted of Chairman Thomas Kenney, Charlie Chamberlayne, Tyrone Kenney, James Thompson and John R. Valentine, Sr. was authorized to begin a search for a parcel of land large enough on which to build a church.
+The Trustee Board, which consisted of Chairman Thomas Kenney, Charlie Chamberlayne, Tyrone Kenney, James Thompson, and John R. Valentine, Sr. was authorized to begin a search for a parcel of land large enough on which to build a church.
 The Trustees were also instructed to locate a buyer for the Broad Street property.
 A parcel of land was located in the 7200 block of Bethlehem Road.
 The congregation voted to purchase the land and to sell the Broad Street property to Richmond Hotel Developers Unlimited.
-The congregation further agreed to have the remains removed from the church grave yard and re-intermed at Rose Lawn Memorial Gardens Cemetery in Hanover County, Virginia.
+The congregation further agreed to have the remains removed from the church graveyard and re-interred at Rose Lawn Memorial Gardens Cemetery in Hanover County, Virginia.
 In spite of heavy hearts, yet with great anticipation and thankfulness, Rev. Jones led the congregation in the final morning worship service at 7009 West Broad on December 2, 1984.
-This service was followed at 1:30pm by Ground Breaking Services at the new location on Bethlehem Road.
+This service was followed at 1:30 pm by Ground Breaking Services at the new location on Bethlehem Road.
 The oldest member in attendance was the late Mrs. Clara Coleman and the youngest member was Jamal Cooper.

-The beginning of the next phase in the history of Pilgrim Journey Baptist Church commence on December 9, 1984.
+The beginning of the next phase in the history of Pilgrim Journey Baptist Church commences on December 9, 1984.
 Services were held at the Masonic Lodge on Callison Drive in Glen Allen, Virginia while construction took place on the new church.
-The Pilgrim Journey congregation looked forward to the completion of the new church and with eagerness on December 15, 1985 Rev. Leroy Jones assisted by Thomas Kenney led in the ribbon cutting ceremony and led the congregation into its new home at 7204 Bethlehem Road for the first morning service.
+The Pilgrim Journey congregation looked forward to the completion of the new church and with eagerness on December 15, 1985, Rev. Leroy Jones assisted by Thomas Kenney led in the ribbon-cutting ceremony and led the congregation into its new home at 7204 Bethlehem Road for the first-morning service.
 The dedication service was held in March 1986.
 It was also voted on in 1986 to purchase the land adjacent to the church for future expansion.
 A committee was organized to make plans on how the land was to be purchased and paid for.
 This committee was spearheaded by Mrs. Florence Harris.
 The land was purchased for $85,000 and paid for in less than five years.
 The congregation continued to grow in Grace and attendance.
 In 1989 Pilgrim Journey appointed its first Assistant Pastor, Rev. Darrell Williams.
 The church was further blessed with the following associate minister: Rev. Major Coles, Rev. Jess Rufus, Rev. Derrick Jones, Rev. Mary Jackson.
-Rev. Craig Ester, Rev. Victor Williams, Rev. S. Janine Hyman, Rev. Sharone Davis, Rev. Dwight Shanklin, Rev. Elijah Thornton and Rev. Britt Starghill.
+Rev. Craig Ester, Rev. Victor Williams, Rev. S. Janine Hyman, Rev. Sharone Davis, Rev. Dwight Shanklin, Rev. Elijah Thornton, and Rev. Britt Starghill.
 The church family spent the year 1991 celebrating God's goodness.
 This was quite a milestone in our history.
 We celebrated 100 years of being established and being the beneficiaries of God's Grace and Mercy.
-In the year of 1995 Dea.
+In the year 1995 Dea.
 Florence Harris spearheaded another committee which was named "Project 2000".This committee was later named "Building For the Future".

 In June of 1997 Rev. Leroy Jones announced his retirement after having served for 29 years, Rev. Jones was a faithful and very dedicated servant of God.
-Rev. Jones' theme in life was "You are not completely dressed without a smile".
+Rev. Jones's theme in life was "You are not completely dressed without a smile".
 September of1997 Dr. Harold Braxton became the interim minister.
-During Dr. Braxton's tenure Lamont Gooding accepted the call into the ministry.
-In the 1999 the Rev. Angelo Virtus Chatmon accepted the position as Pastor of the Pilgrim Journey Baptist Church.
+During Dr. Braxton's tenure, Lamont Gooding accepted the call into the ministry.
+In 1999 the Rev. Angelo Virtus Chatmon accepted the position as Pastor of the Pilgrim Journey Baptist Church.
 He was installed and became our 7th pastor.

-With GOD'S EVERLOVING Grace and Mercy the Pilgrim Journey Baptist Church continue to "Move Forward by Faith!"
+With GOD'S EVERLOVING Grace and Mercy, the Pilgrim Journey Baptist Church continues to "Move Forward by Faith!"